erictbar/erictbar/README.md

 - 👋 Hi, I’m @erictbar
-- 👀 I’m interested in beta testing, self-hosted game streaming and running all my software on as many of my devices as possible
+- 👀 I’m interested in beta testing, self-hosted game streaming and running all of my apps & content on as many of my devices as possible
 - 📫 How to reach me: [contact.erictb.com](http://contact.erictb.com)
 - 😄 Pronouns: He/him
 <!--